 Approving the measure by the GOP-controlled House Federal and State Affairs Committee after rejecting the proposed change to put it on the ballot in the November 2022 general election.
 The measure next goes to the House.

-Republican-Controlled Senate will Debate it Next
+Republican Lawmakers in the Senate will Debate it Next

 Tough Call to Bring in the Anti-Abortion Amendment Based on Past Legislation